TheOdinProject/curriculum/advanced_html_css/accessibility/introduction_to_web_accessibility.md

 <div class="lesson-content__panel" markdown="1">

-1. Go through [Diverse Abilities and Barriers](https://www.w3.org/WAI/people-use-web/abilities-barriers/) to get a better understanding of how some users with disabilities are affected by inaccessible sites.
+1. Go through the [Diverse Abilities and Barriers article from W3C](https://www.w3.org/WAI/people-use-web/abilities-barriers/) to get a better understanding of how some users with disabilities are affected by inaccessible sites.
 1. Watch the videos on [Web Accessibility Perspectives](https://www.w3.org/WAI/perspective-videos/) to see how (and which) users can benefit from accessibility features.
 Each video is pretty short and has audio descriptions and transcripts.
 If you prefer, the page also has a link to a compiled version of all of the videos on YouTube.

 </div>